eluttner/api-tictac/readme.md

 ### Start the Server API

+This api can run directly from the code or using Docker

+1 - Clone the this repo

+2 - `make run`

+3 - `make run-docker`

+The port 3000 is hardcoded (see improvements).

+Please Check if it is not conflicting with another running app using the same port.

+Below there is a game example.

 ### API Routes

-`GET /game`
+### `GET /game`

-201 Creates a new game and returns it's token and initial state
+- 201 Created: a new game is created and returns it's token and initial state

 ```
 {
     "token": <Game ID Token>,